wmeints/effective-llm-applications/manuscript/04-the-art-and-nonsense-of-prompt-engineering.md

 ## Running the samples in this chapter

-Make sure to check out the samples for this chapter in the [Github repository][GH_SAMPLE_DIR].
-You can find the system requirements, as well as instructions for each sample in the repository.
+Check out the samples for this chapter in the [Github repository][GH_SAMPLE_DIR].
+Each sample has a README file containing system requirements and instructions on how to run the sample.

 [CONTEXT_WINDOW_PAPER]: https://arxiv.org/abs/2307.03172
 [LLM_ALIGNMENT]: https://medium.com/@madalina.lupu.d/align-llms-with-reinforcement-learning-from-human-feedback-595d61f160d5